Wrongful Death Attorney in Atlanta

 Motor Vehicle Accidents

-- Rideshare Accidents: With the prevalence of Uber and Lyft in Atlanta, accidents involving rideshare vehicles have become increasingly common sources of wrongful death claims.
+• Rideshare Incidents: Due to the popularity of Uber and Lyft in Atlanta, accidents involving rideshare cars have emerged as frequent grounds for wrongful death lawsuits.

 Who Can File a Wrongful Death Lawsuit in Georgia?

-Georgia law establishes a specific hierarchy for who can file wrongful death claims:
+Georgia law specifies a particular order regarding who is entitled to file wrongful death claims:

-- Surviving Spouse: The deceased person's spouse has the primary right to file a wrongful death lawsuit and recover damages.
+• Surviving Spouse: The spouse of the deceased individual holds the main right to initiate a wrongful death lawsuit and seek compensation.

-- Parents: When an unmarried person with no children dies, their parents may file the wrongful death claim.
+• Parents: If an unmarried individual without children passes away, their parents can initiate the wrongful death claim.

-- Administrator of the Estate: If none of the above family members exist or are willing to file, the administrator of the deceased person's estate may pursue the claim.
+• Estate Administrator: Should none of the mentioned family members be alive or inclined to file, the administrator of the deceased individual’s estate may initiate the claim.

 Types of Damages Available in Atlanta Wrongful Death Cases